kanehekili/VideoCut/README.md

 The current version is written in python3 and uses the qt6 widget kit.

+## :boom: EasyPlayer Video/Audio player included
+As a spinoff a player has been introduced.
+It displays pictures, plays videos and audio files.

 ### Prerequisites
 * Arch: python3, python-pillow and mpv
-* Debian/Mint/Ubuntu: python3 python3-pil libmpv1 (no-recommends)
+* Debian/Mint/Ubuntu: python3 python3-pil libmpv2 (or libmpv1) (no-recommends)
   #not working for Ubuntu 18.4: libmpv - use python3-opencv instead
 * Fedora: python3-pillow-qt and mpv-libs.x86_64
 * ffmpeg > 3.X to 8.X